-The Director shall establish a Consumer Advisory Board to advise and consult with the Bureau in the exercise of its functions under the Federal consumer financial laws, and to provide information on emerging practices in the consumer financial products or services industry, including regional trends, concerns, and other relevant information.
+The Director shall establish a Consumer Advisory Board to advise and consult with the Bureau in the exercise of its functions under the Federal consumer financial laws, and to provide information on emerging practices in the consumer financial products or services industry, including regional trends, concerns, and other relevant information.53 and the CFPB provides minutes and/or summaries of their meetings on the Bureau's website.54 Members of the Bureau's board and councils serve for limited, specified terms.

 The Advisory Board and Councils help the Bureau solicit external stakeholder feedback on a range of topics, including consumer engagement, policy development, and research, and from a range of actors, including academics, industry, community members, and advocates.
-The advisory boards and councils consult on a variety of cross-cutting topics, report on meetings, and the CFPB provides minutes and/or summaries of their meetings on the Bureau's website.
-Members of the Bureau's board and councils serve for limited, specified terms.
+The advisory boards and councils consult on a variety of cross-cutting topics, report on meetings,

-&lt;sup>53 Dodd-Frank Act, Pub.
+53 Dodd-Frank Act, Pub.
 L. No. 111-203, § 1014(a).